 Department: College of Humanities and Social Sciences (CHSS)

-The George Mason University, College of Humanities and Social Sciences (CHSS) invites applications for the Assistant Dean of Undergraduate Academic Affairs position.
+The George Mason University College of Humanities and Social Sciences (CHSS), Office of Undergraduate Academic Affairs, invites applications for the position of Coordinator of Student Success Initiatives.
 George Mason University has a strong institutional commitment to the achievement of excellence and diversity among its faculty and staff, and strongly encourages candidates to apply who will enrich Mason's academic and culturally inclusive environment.

 About the Position: